luke-clifton/shh/README.md

     {-# LANGUAGE TemplateHaskell #-}
     $(loadEnv)

-You know have all your executables available as simple to read Haskell functions.
+You now have all your executables available as simple to read Haskell functions.

 ### Script Usage